NCEAS/morpho/README.txt

 ATTENTION ! --  ATTENTION !  -- ATTENTION !
 (April 15, 2004)

-Many sections of Morpho Version 1.5 has been completely rewritten to work with EML 2.0.0 (and newer versions of EML).
+Many sections of Morpho Version 1.5 (and subsequent versions) have been completely rewritten to work with EML 2.0.0 (and newer versions of EML).
 EML 2.0.0 is a considerable change from the so-called "Beta6" version used in previous versions of Morpho.
 Previously, eml modules were separate documents linked by references to IDs in a set of "triples".